Denise LaSalle

-Ora Denise Allen (July 16, 1934 – January 8, 2018), known by the stage name Denise LaSalle, was an American blues, R&B and soul singer, songwriter, and record producer who, since the death of Koko Taylor, had been recognized as the "Queen of the Blues".
+Ora D. Allen (July 16, 1934 – January 8, 2018), known by the stage name Denise LaSalle, was an American blues, R&B and soul singer, songwriter, and record producer who, after the death of Koko Taylor, was acknowledged as the "Queen of the Blues".
 Her husband was rapper Super Wolf.

-Her best known songs were "Trapped by a Thing Called Love", "I'm So Hot" and "Down Home Blues".
+LaSalle's best-known songs were "Trapped by a Thing Called Love", "My Toot Toot", "I'm So Hot" and "Down Home Blues".

 Early life

-LaSalle, the youngest of eight children, was born Ora Denise Allen on July 16, 1934, near Sidon, Mississippi in an area then known as The Island, to Nathaniel A. Allen Sr. and Nancy Cooper.
+LaSalle, the youngest of eight children, was born Ora D. (or Ora Dee) Allen on July 16, 1934, near Sidon, Mississippi in an area then known as The Island, to Nathaniel A. Allen Sr. and Nancy Cooper.
 Her family worked as sharecroppers, and she had to pick cotton and take up other paid labor to support her family.

 She was raised in Belzoni from age seven and sang in church choirs for local gospel groups around Leflore County.
 At age 13, she moved to Chicago to live with her oldest brother.